Portrait of Barbara Dang

 Barbara Dang

-Pianist, performer, and improviser from Lille, Barbara Dang is a member of the Muzzix collective.
-She stands out for her ability to connect interpretation and improvisation.
-Her music is inspired by minimalism and experimental works, including compositions by Linda Catlin Smith, Morton Feldman, Barbara Monk Feldman, Michael Pisaro-Liu, Federico Mompou, and others.
-She uses unconventional techniques, such as prepared piano.
-Her approach focuses on musical action, silence, and environmental sounds, rather than aesthetic individual expression.
-Her musical eclecticism leads her to explore various instruments, from the plucked strings of the harpsichord to the breath of the organ.
-She collaborates with artists such as Sophie Agnel, Borja Flames, Aude Romary, Laure Vovard, and composers like Radu Malfatti, Michael Pisaro-Liu, Tom Johnson, Jean-Luc Guionnet.
-She takes part in projects ranging from postmodern works with the Ensemble Dedalus to the Looking for Hart's Songs repertoire with Olivier Mellano, as well as Pianoïse by Emmanuel Lalande.
-Since 2015, she has worked for Revue & Corrigée, a journal dedicated to experimental sound practices
+Pianist, performer, and improviser from Lille, Barbara Dang has been a member of the Muzzix collective since 2012.
+Her work bridges interpretation and improvisation, drawing from minimalist and experimental repertoires, including works by Linda Catlin Smith, Morton Feldman, Barbara Monk Feldman, Michael Pisaro-Liu, Federico Mompou, among others.
+She develops an expanded approach to the piano through unconventional techniques such as prepared piano and direct interaction with the instrument’s strings.
+Her practice emphasizes musical action, silence, and environmental sound, favoring perceptual and spatial listening over individual aesthetic expression.
+Her musical curiosity also leads her to explore other keyboard instruments, from the plucked strings of the harpsichord to the breath-driven sonorities of the organ.
+She collaborates with numerous performers, composers, and artists including Sophie Agnel, Borja Flames, Aude Romary, Laure Vovard, Jean-Luc Guionnet, Radu Malfatti, Michael Pisaro-Liu, Tom Johnson, theatre director Halory Goerger, video artist Lionel Palun, and harpsichord maker David Boinnard.
+She takes part in projects ranging from postmodern repertoire with Dedalus Ensemble to Looking for Hart’s Songs by Olivier Mellano, as well as Pianoïse by Emmanuel Lalande.
+Between 2020 and 2021, she released the recordings Lescence/Gmatique and Ouvre-Glace on Circum-Disc and Tour de Bras, and recorded Tombstones (a song collection by Michael Pisaro-Liu) at GMEA, the French National Center for Musical Creation in Albi.
+Since 2015, she has also been part of the editorial team of Revue & Corrigée, a journal dedicated to experimental sound practices.